MUNQuantSociety/MQSMaster/NLP/README.md

 ## Adding Models

 1. Download the required model `.zip` file from [this link]( https://drive.google.com/drive/u/4/folders/1v7NjSuyFq4CTIctrw1bSv13JzkkMg1l8).
-2. Extract the contents into the `NLP` folder.
+2. Extract the contents into the `NLP/models` folder.

 > Contact one of the DataInfra Members if you are unnable to access the link.